All Episodes

 There is no transparency in this administration.

-Let's go back last Tuesday night in West Point.
+Valuable, let's go back last Tuesday night in West Point.

 Did you realize, by the way, that the cadets were required to be in their seats for three hours before Obama's speech began for security reasons?

-They had to sit there before his remarks on Afghanistan began.
+Three hours they had to sit there before his remarks on Afghanistan began.

-Here's what he said about getting out in 2011.
+At any rate, here's what he said about getting out in 2011.

 These additional American and international troops will allow us to begin the transfer of our forces out of Afghanistan in July of 2011.

-Sunday morning, various Sunday morning shows.
+Sunday morning, various Sunday morning shows, we have a montage.

 Secretary of State Hillary Clinton, Secretary of Defense Robert Gates denying that Obama set an exit strategy for Afghanistan.